fischer8/BarrelGen/README.md

 ![Example](/barrelgen.gif)

 <h3>
-  Install it globally:
+  Install
 </h3>

 ```
 $ npm install -g barrelgen
 ```
+#
 <h4>
-  To run the script use the following command:
+  To run the script use the following command
 </h4>

 ```